OfficeDev/office-js-docs-pr/docs/testing/sideload-add-in-with-unified-manifest.md

 The process of sideloading an add-in that uses the [Unified manifest for Microsoft 365](../develop/json-manifest-overview.md) varies depending on the tool you want to use and on how the add-in project was created.

 > [!NOTE]
 > An add-in that uses the unified manifest can be sideloaded on Office on Windows, Version 2304 (Build 16320.20000) or later.
-Currently, it cannot be sideloaded on the web, Mac, or iPad.
+Currently, it can't be sideloaded on the web, Mac, or iPad.

-## Sideload add-ins created with the Office Yeoman Generator (Yo Office)
+## Sideload add-ins created with the Yeoman generator for Office Add-ins (Yo Office)

 Use the process described in [Sideload with a system prompt, bash shell, or terminal](#sideload-with-a-system-prompt-bash-shell-or-terminal).